Medical image segmentation as an advancement in medical imaging

 Medical image segmentation – a timely issue

-A natural consequence of advances in medical imaging technology is also the development of issues related to digital medical image analysis.
+A natural consequence of advances in medical imaging technology is the development of issues related to digital medical image analysis.

-An issue closely related to medical image analysis, whose popularity has grown significantly over the past 20 years, is that of medical image segmentation.
+An issue closely related to medical image analysis, whose popularity has grown over the past 20 years, is that of medical image segmentation.

 The increase in popularity of the topic of medical segmentation is well illustrated by the number of scientific papers on this subject appearing annually in the Science Direct database.
 This growth is due in part to the development of artificial intelligence (AI) methods.